A nonparametric approach to practical identifiability of nonlinear mixed effects models: Methods

 \subsubsection{Generating a virtual population and synthetic data}

 Here, we consider the dynamics of the concentrations of circulating viral loads after acute HIV-1 infection.
 To generate synthetic viral load data, we sampled model parameters from population distributions to generate virtual patients.
-We did not fit these population-level parameter values to clinical data.
-However, they are consistent with estimates in the literature \citep{Conway2015,Phan2024a,Hill2018} and are given in Table~\ref{Table:ViralDynamicsKnownParameter}.
+We did not obtain these population-level parameters by fitting the model to clinical data.
+However, these population values are broadly consistent with estimates in the literature \citep{Conway2015,Phan2024a,Hill2018,Luo2012,Catalfamo2008} and are given in Table~\ref{Table:ViralDynamicsKnownParameter}.

 To determine the initial conditions of the model, we recall that we are considering acute infection.
-Consequently, we assume that the baseline concentration of uninfected CD4 T-cells is roughly unchanged from HIV-negative individuals.
-We assume that $\log( T(0) )$ follows a normal distribution with mean $\mu_{T(0)} = 1.5\times 10^{6}$cells/mL and standard deviation $\sigma_{T(0)} = 0.45$.
-We consider viral load data beginning with the first quantifiable circulating viral load measurement as $V(0).$ As is typical in clinical studies, we consider the $\log_{10}$ transformed circulating viral load.
+We consider viral load data beginning with the first quantifiable circulating viral load measurement as $V(0).$ As is typical when modelling viral loads measured in clinical studies, we consider the $\log_{10}$ transformed circulating viral load \citep{Cassidy2023,Ismail2021,Reeves2020,Phan2024a,Stephenson2021,Reeves2023}.
 Consequently, we assume that the first quantifiable viral load measurement is normally distributed with mean $ 1\log_{10}$ copies/mL.
 This baseline concentration is consistent with the lower limit of quantification of highly sensitive assays \citep{Palmer2003}.

 We fix the remaining model parameters at commonly accepted values \citep{Cassidy2023,Reeves2020,Lim2024,Cassidy2023a}.
 We set the infection-independent death rate of target cells to $d_T = 0.01$ day$^{-1}$ \cite{Mohri2001}.
 Now, we assume that the concentration of CD4 T-cells is approximately at the uninfected steady state, so we calculate the production rate of target cells via